wp-plugins/add-headers/readme.txt

 = I get a PHP warning: 'Cannot modify header information - headers already sent' =

 This warning is not due to a programming error in the Add-Headers code.
 It happens because output buffering gets closed by another plugin or other custom code before Add-Headers sents the HTTP headers to the client.
-The path to the Add-Headers script may appear in the warning message, but the real problem is caused by 3rd party code.
+The path to the Add-Headers PHP script may appear in the warning message, but the real problem is caused by 3rd party code.

-It is impossible to tell what code causes this error.
-It depends on other plugins you use.
+It is impossible to guess what part of your 3rd party code causes this error.
+It depends on other plugins you use or other custom code.
 Thorough investigation is required.

 Start by reading the following [analysis](http://stackoverflow.com/questions/8028957/how-to-fix-headers-already-sent-error-in-php/8028987#8028987) of the problem.

 Also, please use the forum to report such incidents and hopefully work with the plugin author to resolve them.

 Please DO NOT rate the plugin based on this warning.
 This is not an problem of the plugin itself.
-It has to do with the way PHP processes the HTTP response headers and the actual response body.
+It has to do with the way PHP processes the HTTP response headers and the actual response body and the way WordPress and the various plugins generate them.

 == Screenshots ==